kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 The holder or licensee of a type certificate for a product may—

-\(a\) In the case of aircraft, upon compliance with §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.173   Eligibility.|§21.173]] through 21.189, obtain airworthiness certificates;
+\(a\) In the case of aircraft, upon compliance with [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.173   Eligibility.|§§21.173]] through 21.189, obtain airworthiness certificates;

 \(b\) In the case of aircraft engines or propellers, obtain approval for installation on certificated aircraft;